Skip to main content

 Applying the Toy Process

-Let's look at how our toy process should act to prevent these risks materializing by considering an unhappy path.
+First, let's consider the unhappy path.
 One where, at the outset, we have lots of Hidden Risks.
 Let's say a particularly vocal user rings up someone in the office and asks for new Feature X to be added to the software.
 It's logged as a new feature request, but:

 • Unfortunately, this feature once programmed will break an existing Feature Y.